 7. Film Your Video to Fit the Medium

 Before you film your video, know where and how it’s going to be viewed.
-For instance, if you’re in B2B, know that 87% of videos in business are viewed on a desktop computer where screens are large and a low-resolution video will look grainy.
+For instance, if you’re in B2B, a good proportion of videos are still viewed on a desktop computer where screens are large and a low-resolution video will look grainy.
 If you’re in B2C, it’s more likely viewers are watching on a smartphone where it may be hard to read text on the screen.

 When filming your video, consider: